kadeer/spell-check/readme.md

 # With docker-compose
 Alternatively, the project can be run by downloading the `docker-compose.yml` into a directory and running `docker-compose up` in the directory, then visiting the UI at `http://localhost:5173/`.
-Unfortunately, this requires authentication to Github setup.